pudly/schmopera-hugo/content/articles/mo-elektra.md

 related_companies = []
 related_people = ["scene/people/victoria-vargas.md", "scene/people/craig-irvin.md"]
 short_description = "With all these different uses of the one dramatic tool, the creative team certainly believed in the effectiveness of the medium.
-I think it could have been trimmed a bit, because it distracted from the artists on stage." slug = "mo-elektra" title = "MO Elektra" youtube_url = ""
+I think it could have been trimmed a bit, because it distracted from the artists on stage." slug = "greek-tragedy-meets-sunset-boulevard-minnesota-operas-new-elektra" title = "Greek tragedy meets Sunset Boulevard: Minnesota Opera's new Elektra" youtube_url = ""

 +++